-Prerequisite: E, R, MUSI 163 with a grade of "C" or higher
+Prerequisite: E, R, MUSI 163 with a grade of C or better

-263 BASIC MUSIC IV,
+263 BASIC MUSIC IV

 A continuation of MUSI 262.
 A study of the organizational techniques of 20th century music, including the extension of chromaticism in late 19th century music, impressionism, pandiatonicism, polytonality, modality, 20th century tonality, atonality, serial techniques and minimalism.